sparcityeu/SparseBase/docs/pages/contributing/testing_guide.md

 ## Adding tests

-For `SparseBase`, we will have the test files following the file structure of the library itself.
-Tests for a module in file `src/path/to/file/<file_name>.cpp`, the tests of that file will be located in `tests/suites/path/to/file/<file_name>_tests.cpp`.
+Test files follow the same structure as the source files of the library itself.
+Tests for code in the file `src/path/to/file/<file_name>.cc` are written in the file `tests/suites/path/to/file/<file_name>_tests.cpp`.
 Each test file will be a separate `CTest` test.

-When adding a test for some module, first check to see if that module has a test file or not.
-If it does, add your tests there.
-Otherwise, create a new test file and modify the `CMakeLists.txt` files as shown in the next section.
+When adding a test for source code in some file, first check to see if that source code file has a matching test file.
+If it does, add your tests to that test file.
+Otherwise, create a new test file as shown in the next section and add your tests to that file.

 ### Adding a new test file